Advit1313/Token-Creation/README.md

 # TokenCreation

-This Solidity contract implements a basic ERC20-like token with minting and burning functionalities.
+This Solidity contract implements a basic ERC20-like This README provides a brief overview of the Token smart contract implemented in Solidity.
+The contract allows minting and burning tokens, and tracks user balances.

-## **Overview**

-Token creation involves developing digital tokens, which are units of value issued on a blockchain, that can represent various assets or utilities.

-## **Features**
+## **Contract Details**

-**Token Details:**  Public variables for token name, abbreviation, and total supply.

-**Balances:** Mapping to track balances of addresses , using Solidity.
+**Variables**

+tokenName: "Aditya"
+tokenAbbrv: "1327"
+totalSupply: Total tokens in circulation

+Mapping
+balances: Maps addresses to token balances

+Functions
+mint(address _to, uint256 _value)
+Mints new tokens and assigns them to the specified address.

+Parameters:

+_to: Recipient address
+_value: Amount of tokens to mint
+Logic:

-**Mint Function:** Increases total supply and balance of specified address.
-It increments.
+Increases totalSupply and _to's balance by _value

-**Burn Function:** Decreases total supply and sender’s balance with a balance check.
-It decrements.
+burn(uint256 _value)
+Burns tokens from the caller's balance.

+Parameters:

+_value: Amount of tokens to burn
+Logic:

+Decreases totalSupply and caller's balance by _value Requires caller's balance to be at least _value